 Instruction for use

-Soft Contact Lenses for daily wear is a device made of polymer materials and intended to be worn directly against the eye to correct vision condition (myopia & hyperopia) and intended for daily wear.
+Soft Contact Lenses for daily wear is a device made of polymer materials and intended to be worn directly against the eye.
+Opulent Lenses are to be worn for cosmetic changes only and do not correct vision, please make sure you consult your eye care specialist before you purchase cosmetic lenses to see if they are suitable for you.
+Intended for daily wear.

 1.1 Preparing the Lens for Wearing